martinjankov/whp-hide-posts/README.md

 == Changelog ==

 = 1.0.0 =
-_Release Date - 23 March 2021_
+_Release Date - 07 February 2022_

 - Code base optimized and refactored
 - Added option to hide CPT on their own archive page
-- Added option to hide any post type on any taxonomy or custom taxonomy
+- Added option to hide any post type on archive page other than category, tag.
+Ex: Custom Taxonomy archive page.
 - Added option to hide posts on the default WordPress Recent Posts Widget
 - Added option to hide posts in REST API calls